bartw/Resumay/README.md

 # Resumay

 ## Intro

 Resumay is an ongoing project to learn all kinds of new things.
 I will try to document as I go.

 ## Software

+Install the needed software to get this party going.

 - [Chocolatey](https://chocolatey.org/)
 - Visual Studio Code:
 ```shell